 Nishikigoi, better known as koi fish, are a well-known variety of the common carp.
-They feature an appealing bright white and red color combination that sets them apart from the crowd.
-Even other animals – including their predators – are drawn to their beauty.
+They are bright red and white and revered for their vibrance and grace.
+Even other animals, including their predators, are drawn to their beauty.

-Besides their dashing looks, koi are popular for being strong, intelligent, and resilient creatures whose lifespan ranges between 25 and 40 years.
+Aside from their looks, koi are popular because they are strong, intelligent, and resilient creatures whose lifespan ranges between 25 and 40 years.
 However, they can sometimes live far longer.
-For example, Hanako, the oldest representative of this species and a native to Japan died when she was 226 years old!
+For example, Hanako, the oldest koi fish and a native to Japan, died when she was 226 years old!

-Moreover, many pet owners like koi because of their gentle and friendly nature.
-But here’s a piece of even more interesting news—most types of koi are worth hundreds of thousands of dollars.
-And some have even fetched almost $2 million!
+Many pet owners also like koi because of their gentle and friendly nature.
+But here’s a piece of even more interesting news: Most types of koi are worth hundreds of thousands of dollars.
+Some have even fetched almost $2 million!

 Itching to know the most expensive koi ever sold?
 Read on to learn valuable and intriguing details about these fascinating fish.

-The most expensive koi in history was S Legend, a Kōhaku variety that brought in a whopping $1.8 million (203 million Yen) in October 2018.
-Miss Yingying, a koi enthusiast and collector, bought the female 39-inch colorful carp from the popular breeder Kentaro Sakai, after an intense bidding war in Hiroshima at his fish farm.
+The most expensive koi in history was S Legend, a Kōhaku variety that brought in a whopping $1.8 million in October 2018.
+Ms. Ying Ying Chung, a highly respected koi enthusiast and collector, bought the 39-inch colorful female carp from the popular breeder named Kentaro Sakai after an intense bidding war in Hiroshima at his fish farm.

-Some people couldn’t grasp why Miss Yingying decided to part with such a huge amount when some Kōhaku koi cost as little as $50.
-But the answer was pretty clear—S Legend was a great investment.
+Some people couldn’t grasp why Chung spent so much money on a fish when some Kōhaku koi cost as little as $50.
+But the answer was pretty clear: S Legend was a great investment.
 For starters, the particular fish species can lay up to 100,000 eggs during one breeding season.
 Even if only 1% matches the required quality, that’s plenty of baby Kōhaku to help her recoup her investment.
 In addition, Kōhaku koi can grow up to 50 inches, and their value increases with size.

 The many varieties of koi boast distinctive features that help you to tell them apart.